-Accreditation of a program therefore assures the Board and the community that students graduating from the accredited podiatric surgery program have the knowledge, skills and professional attributes needed to safely and competently practise as a podiatric surgeon in Australia.
+Accreditation of a program therefore assures the Board and the community that students graduating from the accredited podiatry program have the knowledge, skills and professional attributes needed to safely and competently practise as a podiatrist in Australia.

 The Accreditation Committee accredits education programs that meet the accreditation standards and monitors approved programs and education providers to ensure they meet and continue to meet the accreditation standards.
-Graduates of an accredited podiatric surgery program are qualified for specialist registration as a podiatric surgeon.
+Graduates of an accredited and approved podiatry program are qualified for general registration to practise as a podiatrist.

-Other uses of the Professional capabilities for podiatric surgeons
+Other uses of the Professional capabilities for podiatrists

-The Board has statutory functions as a regulator of podiatric surgeons in Australia.
+The Board has statutory functions as a regulator of podiatrists in Australia.
 One of the Board's statutory functions is "to register suitably qualified and competent persons in the health profession".
-In addition to their use in accreditation, the professional capabilities in this document may be used by the Board as a reference point of threshold capability when exercising its statutory functions, including for:
+In addition to their use in accreditation, the professional capabilities in this document may be used by the Board as a reference point for threshold capability when exercising its statutory functions, including for:

-- re-registration of individuals who were previously registered as a podiatric surgeon in Australia, - evaluation of a podiatric surgeon whose level of competence to practise may pose a risk of harm to the public, for example if the Board receives a complaint or notification about that specialist.
+- re-registration of individuals who were previously registered as a podiatrist in Australia, and - evaluation of a registrant whose level of competence to practise may pose a risk of harm to the public, for example if the Board receives a complaint or notification about that registrant.

-The professional capabilities may also be used to communicate to the public, consumers, employers, insurance companies and other stakeholders the standard of practise they can expect from a podiatric surgeon.
+The professional capabilities may also be used to communicate to the public, consumers, employers, insurance companies and other stakeholders the standards they can expect from podiatrists.

-Format of the Professional capabilities for podiatric surgeons
+Format of the Professional capabilities for podiatrists

 The professional capabilities in this document are organised into five integrated domains.
-Each domain consists of corresponding key capabilities and enabling components that cover the high-level knowledge, skills and professional attributes needed to safely and competently practise as a podiatric surgeon, including the safe and effective use of medicines (see Figure 2).
+Each domain consists of corresponding key capabilities and enabling components that cover the knowledge, skills and professional attributes needed to safely and competently practise as a podiatrist in Australia, including the safe and effective use of medicines (see Figure 2).